May Calamawy: Early life

-Calamawy was born on October 28, 1986, in Bahrain to an Egyptian father who worked as a banker, and a Palestinian-Jordanian mother.
+May El Calamawy was born in Bahrain on October 28, 1986, to an Egyptian father who worked as a banker and a Palestinian-Jordanian mother.
 She has an older brother.
 Raised mostly in Bahrain, she also spent six years living between Doha, Qatar, and Houston, Texas, before she was twelve years old.
-Calamawy speaks English and Arabic.
+Calamawy speaks English and Arabic and also plays the piano.